A degree from Mount A opens up many doors, but choosing a career path is not a simple decision.

 - Informational interviews are also becoming more popular within certain industries.
 Try meeting with people in a company you're interested in to get more details on the organization and future opportunities with them

-Be prepared with specific questions about the field
+Be prepared with specific questions about the field, and don't forget to send a thank-you message.

 Join professional associations & get involved!